-6.20 The owners of the former Woolfox Airfield and surrounding agricultural land have come forward with proposals for a new Garden Town at the site, which is situated between the villages of Stretton and Clipsham close to the A1.
+6.23 The owners of the former Woolfox Airfield and surrounding agricultural land have come forward with proposals for a new Garden Town at the site, which is situated between the villages of Stretton and Clipsham close to the A1.
 The scale of proposals is however larger than required to meet the need set out above.
 It is considered that any proposal for this scale of development should be considered as part of meeting future sub-regional housing and employment needs.
-This site is not therefore considered to be a reasonable alternative for the plan being developed at this time.
+This site is therefore considered to be a future opportunity area.